Houston Divorce Lawyers

 What exactly is a no-fault divorce?

-Divorce was historically granted based on improper conduct such as adultery or spousal abuse.
+Divorce was historically granted based on improper conduct, such as adultery or spousal abuse.
 In these cases, the “guilty” spouse was punished by receiving a lesser portion of the marital property or losing custody of their kids, whereas the “innocent” party was compensated for upholding the marriage vows.
 In a no-fault divorce, however, both parties have agreed that the grounds for divorce are not based on “fault.”
 No-fault divorces are available in Texas for married couples whose marriage has become “unsupportable” due to conflict that has damaged the legitimate ends of the relationship.
-A no-fault divorce can be granted if a couple has been living independently – no cohabitation for at least 3 years.
+A no-fault divorce can be granted if a couple has been living independently – no cohabitation for at least three years.

 What exactly is a fault-based divorce?